oj002/ReVision/README.md

 * Not quite sure jet:
     * Compile-time-contracts
     * interfaces/concepts checked at compile time
+    * different shift operators for signed and unsigned

 ### Runtime abstractions/checks, that are conditional compile-time.
 * optional runtime-contracts